 Domestic production of corn in Australia and New Zealand is supplemented by the import of a small amount of corn-based products, largely as high-fructose corn syrup, which is not currently manufactured in either Australia or New Zealand.
 Such products are processed into breakfast cereals, baking products, extruded confectionery and corn chips.
-Other corn products such as cornstarch are also imported and used by the food industry for the manufacture of dessert mixes and canned foods
+Other corn products such as cornstarch are also imported and used by the food industry for the manufacture of dessert mixes and canned foods.

-Applications to permit the use of corn line DAS-59122-7 for food and feed use in the United States, Canada and Japan were made in 2003 and early 2004.
-No approvals have been granted to date.
+Corn line DAS-59122-7 is permitted for food and feed use in the United States.
+Applications to permit the use of corn line DAS-59122-7 for food and feed use in Canada and Japan were made in 2003 and early 2004.
 The Applicant intends to submit applications to Taiwan, South Korea, Mexico, Switzerland and the European Union.
 Corn line DAS-59122-7 is not being developed for cultivation in Australia.
-Therefore, if approved, food from corn line DAS-59122-7 may therefore enter the Australian and New Zealand food supply as imported food products.
+Therefore, if approved, food from corn line DAS-59122-7 may enter the Australian and New Zealand food supply as imported food products.